RiiConnect24/RC24-Bot/README.md

 ##### A note: We no longer use [YAML](http://yaml.org/) except for the config (which was just a [Ruby](https://www.ruby-lang.org/) class before), as [Java](https://www.java.com/) really doesn't like [YAML](http://yaml.org/).

 Check out the following steps:
-1. You'll need to have MySQL and Maven installed.
+1. You'll need to have MySQL installed.
 2. We'll create the Redis structures as we go, so no need to set anything up.
 3. `git clone` the repo somewhere and `cd` into it.
 4. It's time to start building...
-Run `mvn package`!
+Run `./gradlew shadowJar`!
 And... tada!
 That's it.
-You can find JAR(s) created in `target`.
+You can find JAR(s) created in `/lib`.
 Easy!
 5. For running, make sure you have MySQL installed on whatever machine.

 If you need support for the bot, head on over to [the bot's official support server](https://discord.gg/PVsh4jP) or DM `Artuto#0424 | 264499432538505217` in Discord.